-See that the victim has a safe place to stay and does not have to be alone until ready.
+See that your friend has a safe place to stay and does not have to be alone until ready.

 Offer emotional comfort and support.
 Encourage expression of feelings.
-Don't ask for details but be willing to listen if the victim wants to talk.
-If you are not comfortable listening empathetically, help the victim find someone who can be.
+Don't ask for details but be willing to listen if your friend wants to talk.
+If you are not comfortable listening empathetically, help your friend find someone who can be.

 Gently encourage these four things: Stay in a safe place, get medical attention, seek counseling, and report the rape, even if the assault occurred some time ago.

-Rape is never the victim's fault.
+Rape is never the fault of the person who was assaulted.
 Here are some things you can say to someone who has been sexually assaulted:

 - "I believe you."